 Legal Grounds for a Data Breach Claim

-• There was unauthorized access or exposure of your personal data.
+• Unauthorized access or disclosure of your personal data without your consent.

-Common Examples of Data Breach in the Workplace
+Common Examples of Data Breaches in the Workplace

 Employer Breaches:

-• Failing to secure employee data from unauthorized access.
+• Failing to secure employee data from unauthorized access, such as through unencrypted databases or shared folders.

-• Sending sensitive tax or HR documents to the wrong person.
+• Sending sensitive tax forms, medical records, or HR documents to the wrong person via email or mail.

 Third-Party or Technical Failures:

-• Lost laptops or USB drives that weren’t encrypted.
+• Lost or stolen laptops, smartphones, or USB drives that weren’t encrypted or password-protected.

 For Legal Solution